sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_api_code_samples/administration_api_code_samples.md

 <img src="assets/apics16.png" width="800"/>

-The script is configured to run standalone as well as export a function that we can call from other scripts too.
+The script is configured to run standalone, as well as export a function that we can call from other scripts too.

 This is why we show the bearer token twice in the response.
 Other scripts that call this one, will only show the token one time in the console.